 There’s a child in the picture.

 The child represents the Good Samaritan.
 The child is everyone who has helped the man on the bench.
 There are so many ways we can help.
-Donate time and / or money to various charities that help feed the people represented by the man on the bench.
-Help out charities that counsel those who are in danger of ending up on the bench because they can’t deal with what’s happened to their family.
+We can donate time and/or money to various charities that help feed the people represented by the man on the bench.
+Or we can help out charities that counsel those who are in danger of ending up on the bench because they can’t deal with what’s happened to their family.
 Or, if you’re qualified, be one of the counselors.
 All sorts of opportunities are out there for us.

 There’s no robber in the picture.

 Jesus spoke of a robber.
 But he’s already fled the scene.
 That’s why he’s not in the picture.
 But so many of us are the robber!
 We refuse to wear a mask.
 Or to social distance.
 We insist it’s our constitutional right to do whatever we want to do.
 Maybe we don’t think about it, but our actions may very well make us a robber.

 Robbing the job from the man on the bench, because our refusal to follow advice from the medical professionals has led to the incredible number of COVID cases.
 Hospitalizations.
 Deaths.
 Lost jobs.
 And on and on.